George Jessel (actor): Personal life

-In 1964, Jessel reportedly sexually groped Shirley Temple at the age of 35.
+In 1964, Jessel reportedly sexually groped an adult Shirley Temple.
 According to Temple, he invited her to his office under the guise of discussing a recent role.
-During their meeting, Jessel put an arm around Temple, while taking off his pants.
+During their meeting, Jessel put an arm around Temple while taking off his pants.
 He then grabbed the 35 year-old Temple's breasts.
 She fought off his attempts by kicking him in the groin.

 Death

 On May 23, 1981, Jessel died of a heart attack at the University of California at Los Angeles Medical Center at the age of 83.
 He was interred in the Hillside Memorial Park Cemetery in Culver City, California.

 Honors and awards

 In 1969, the Academy of Motion Picture Arts and Sciences honored him for his charity work by awarding him the Jean Hersholt Humanitarian Award, a Special Academy Award.
 For his contribution to the motion picture industry, George Jessel has a star on the Hollywood Walk of Fame at 1777 Vine Street in Los Angeles.